Find it fast:

 Arrangement fees:

-• Borrowers are usually required to pay arrangement fees, covering administrative cost.
+• Borrowers are usually required to pay arrangement fees, covering administrative costs.

 • These fees can range, but may typically amount to around 2% of the loan value, adding to the overall expense of the loan.